 1. There are two minimum preconditions for admission to Master’s degree studies at the Faculty of Mathematics and Natural Sciences:

 a.
-A grade of 85 and above in a relevant Bachelor’s degree program, except for specific teaching programs where students may be admitted with a grade of 80 and above (the degree must be completed before the beginning of the academic year), including exemption from English language studies (students from abroad must present an exemption from English or Hebrew studies; students from abroad do not require an exemption from Hebrew if all their courses are taught in English).
+A grade of 85 and above in a relevant Bachelor’s degree program, except for specific teaching programs where students may be admitted with a grade of 80 and above (the degree must be completed before the beginning of the academic year), including exemption from English language studies.
 The relevance of the various Bachelor’s degrees for the various teaching programs will be determined by the teaching programs themselves.

 b.
 Fulfilling the teaching program’s regular admission requirements, including a meeting/interview with the head of the teaching program or someone on his behalf (advisor, Admissions Committee).